On this page:

 June

-Beta: Common findings
+Beta: Common Findings

 Beta version of the Common Findings feature is now available for the Enterprise package.
 Common Findings leverages the power of artificial intelligence (AI) to intelligently group recurring issues across all the digital assets in your entire organization.
 This intelligent grouping significantly reduces the time it takes to consolidate, sort through, and prioritize findings that affect multiple digital assets by collapsing all your data into a single report.

-The Conformance Score for Manual Audits
+The Conformance Score for manual audits

 Achieve accessibility goals more effectively with the new conformance score for manual testing.
 This improved methodology enables you to align program goals with remediation efforts to help define a strategic path to score improvement.